-The updated Red Tractor Assurance Scheme Chicken Standards for Broilers and Poussin includes the requirement that all birds are to be provided with an environment to stimulate natural behaviour, including perches and pecking substrates, such as bales.
-Our contracted Red Tractor growers are also working towards the inclusion of natural light into all bird houses by 2020, through the installation of windows at 1% of the floor area, increasing to 3% by 2023.
+All birds must be provided with an environment to stimulate natural behaviour, including perches and pecking substrates, such as bales.
+Our contracted growers have the inclusion of natural light in all bird houses, through the installation of windows at 1% of the floor area, increasing to 3% by 2023.

-We support growers by providing on farm technical advisors, who are responsible for monitoring animal welfare and health status to ensure that the poultry supplied adheres to the Red Tractor industry standard.
+We support growers by providing on farm technical advisors, who are responsible for monitoring animal welfare and health status to ensure that the poultry supplied adheres to our, and any industry, standard.

-1.3.8.1 Close Confinement
+1.3.6.1 Close Confinement

-The Group operates in accordance with guidance as defined by the Red Tractor Assurance Scheme Chicken Standards for Broilers and Poussin, stating that planned stocking densities must not exceed 38kg/m2 for broilers and 30kg/m2 for poussin1.
+Planned stocking densities must not exceed 38kg/m2 for broilers and 30kg/m2 for poussin.

-1.3.8.2 Routine Mutilations
+1.3.6.2 Routine Mutilations